apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

   + `evidence_strings.json` — evidence strings for submitting to Open Targets
   + `eva_clinvar.txt` — ZOOMA feedback with trait names
 * Prepare ClinVar xRefs ZOOMA feedback (see more on that below)
+* Additionally validate the evidence strings using `opentargets_validator` module

 ```bash
 cd ${CODE_ROOT} && \